Stochastic intrinsic gradient flows on the Wasserstein space

 The remainder of this article is organized as follows.
-Section \ref{ssec:general} contains some preliminaries on strongly local Dirichlet forms and their relation with diffusion processes.
-The class of suitable reference measures $\Lam$ on $\scr P_p$, including Gaussian-based measures, are introduced in Section \ref{ssec:indT}.
-This framework is applied in Section \ref{sec:EF} to prove the existence of a diffusion with associated Dirichlet form as in \eqref{eq:Dform} for the energy functional given in \eqref{eq:W} (Theorem \ref{thm:main}).
+Section \ref{ssec:general} contains a summary of preliminaries on strongly local Dirichlet forms and their connection with diffusion processes.
+In Section \ref{ssec:indT} we state a quasi-regularity result related to the intrinsic derivative for Dirichlet forms on the Wasserstein space.
+The class of suitable reference measures $\Lam$ on $\scr P_p$, including Gaussian-based measures, are introduced in Section \ref{ssec:Gauss}.
+This framework is applied in Section \ref{sec:EF} to prove the existence of a diffusion with the associated Dirichlet form in \eqref{eq:Dform} for the energy functional given in \eqref{eq:W} (Theorem \ref{thm:main}).
 Localized versions of the Dirichlet form in \eqref{eq:Dform} are introduced in Section \ref{sec:Loc}.
 As a consequence, we obtain the local weak gradient of the functional \eqref{eq:W} and show \eqref{eq:SGFn} (Theorem \ref{thm:localDom} and Corollary \ref{cor:locSGH}).